 What is Arts on Prescription ?

-Arts on Prescription is a series of friendly, weekly art workshops for people experiencing depression, stress or anxiety.
+Arts on Prescription is a series of friendly, weekly art workshops for people experiencing depression, anxiety and/or other mental health problems.
 Led by a professional artist and a qualified counsellor, they offer the chance to experience working with a wide range of materials and techniques, including drawing, printmaking and sculpture.
 Sessions last for two hours and are open to all abilities – no experience necessary – and offer the opportunity to work on something creative, stimulating and absorbing with the aim of increasing well-being.
 A ‘hands-on art workshop’ is a good description of Arts on Prescription, it is important to understand that it is not art therapy, although participants find it therapeutic!
 The counsellor is there in case anything comes up, which sometimes happens, but generally, the artist and counsellor co-facilitate the workshop by taking part in the creative activities alongside the participants.

 How do I Take Part?

 How do I refer a client to Arts on Prescription?

 - If you would like to refer someone to Arts on Prescription, you can download and print a referral form by clicking on this blue link: Arts on Prescription Referral Form December 2017 to complete with the potential participant.
 An alternative to CBT, Arts on Prescription provides weekly workshops for adults experiencing depression and anxiety.
 Evidence shows it to be effective in reducing the symptoms of depression and anxiety.

 - Previous sessions were the subject of evaluation research carried out in association with Anglia Ruskin University and the London School of Economics (LSE) which found that Arts on Prescription resulted in positive outcomes for 78% of participants in terms of self-reported improvement in levels of social isolation, anxiety, depression and wellbeing and was shown by health economists at LSE to have cost saving potential for the NHS when compared to CBT.